 - Pray that we don’t kill each other during this process

-- Move into Big Tiny and use Tiny House 1.0 as a rental property.
+- Move into Big Tiny and use Tiny House 1.0 as a rental property and/or summer home

-This is probably going to take a few years, but I’m hoping we can finish building Tiny House 1.0 in 2019 and start making more concrete plans for 2020.
+This is probably going to take a few years, but I’m hoping we can finish building Tiny House 1.0 in 2019/2020 and start making more concrete plans for the years to come.

 Are you guys crazy?